Pranab Mukherjee: Presidential election

-President of India
+President of India (2012–2017)

-Criminal Law (Amendment) Ordinance, 2013 was promulgated by Pranab Mukherjee on 3 February 2013, providing for the amendment of the Indian Penal Code, Indian Evidence Act, and the Code of Criminal Procedure, 1973 on laws related to sexual offences.
+Criminal Law (Amendment) Ordinance, 2013 was promulgated by Pranab Mukherjee on 3 February 2013, providing for the amendment of the Indian Penal Code, Indian Evidence Act, and the Code of Criminal Procedure, 1973 on laws related to sexual offences, in the aftermath of the 2012 Delhi gang rape and murder.
 As of July 2015, President Mukherjee had rejected 24 mercy pleas including those of Yakub Memon, Ajmal Kasab, and Afzal Guru.
 Pranab Mukherjee became first President of India to reply all the mercy petitions in his term for the death row inmates and also replying the petitions of former presidents.

 In January 2017, Mukherjee announced that he would not contest the 2017 Presidential elections, citing "advanced age and failing health".

 Personal life

 Pranab Mukherjee married Suvra Mukherjee on 13 July 1957.
 Suvra Mukherjee was born at Narail, Bengal Presidency, Present Bangladesh.
 She moved to Kolkata while she was 10 and married Pranab in 1957.
 The couple had two sons and a daughter.
 Suvra died on 18 August 2015, aged 74, of heart failure, while Mukherjee was still in office.
 Their elder son, Abhijit Mukherjee, was a Congress MP from Jangipur, West Bengal, until 2019.
 He was elected in a by-election after his father vacated the seat.
 Before his election to the Lok Sabha, Abhijit was an MLA from Nalhati in Birbhum.

 Mukherjee was inspired by Deng Xiaoping and quoted him quite frequently.
 His hobbies were reading, gardening, and music.

 His daughter Sharmistha Mukherjee is a Kathak dancer and politician of the Indian National Congress.

 Mukherjee celebrated the Durga Puja at his ancestral home in Mirati village.
 He used to make it a point to be at Mirati village every year to take part in the four-day rituals, the puja having a "social dimension" for him.
 "I want to avail this opportunity to be with the people of my area", Mukherjee said during a puja ceremony on 4 October 2011.